MattK1454/UFOs/README.md

 ## Summary

 Overall, the added filtering allows for the user to narrow down the list of sightings to specific criteria.
-One draw back is that the user would have to already know what they were looking for in order to achieve maximum benefit from the filter system.
+One draw back is:
+* The user would have to already know what they were looking for in order to achieve maximum benefit from the filter system.

 Two possible additions to the site might be:

 * Making it so the user can enter what they want in any way (uppercase, lowercase, mixed-case lettering) and still have the table filtered correctly.